-Most municipalities even go a step further and they oblige you to get that same letter when you request an “uso de suelo”, which is a document that shows what you are able to build on that particular property and it will tell you if the property is residential, commercial or industrial as well as the density (how much construction is allowed).
+Most municipalities even go a step further.
+They oblige you to get that same letter when you request a “Uso de Suelo”.
+This is a document that shows what you are able to build on that particular property.
+It will also tell you if the property is residential, commercial or industrial.
+And it shows the density – how much construction is allowed.

 Water is becoming an issue of life and death in many countries on planet earth and Costa Rica is not so different.
 Real estate in the Central Valley is booming as never before and hundreds of new communities are popping up everywhere.
 In most of the regions of the country, water production capacity is close to current demand, so the risk of facing water deficits future is high and, in fact, various cities already suffer from water shortages and rationing.
-This means that the water supply needs to be regulated and the government is trying hard to do so.
+The water supply needs to be regulated and the government is trying hard to do this.

 Asada in Horquetas de Sarapiqui

-I applaud the fact that many municipalities are getting organized, I’d only wish they would all do the same thing, use the same forms and the same plans and communicate the changes publicly though the press.
-I hate finding out about things like this after we sold a building lot to a client, the reason for this blog.
-But municipalities in Costa Rica are autonomous organizations and each likes to re-invent the wheel as most governmental organizations tend to do world-wide.
+I applaud the fact that many municipalities are getting organized.
+I only wish they all do the same thing, use the same forms and the same plans and communicate the changes publicly through the press.
+The reason for this blog is because we didn’t know either until after the sale of a building lot.
+But municipalities in Costa Rica are autonomous organizations and each likes to re-invent the wheel as most governmental organizations tend to do worldwide.

 Those subdivisions are known as Fraccionamientos Agricolas.